Welcome to our new interview series: Interviews with the Experts.

 In this series we ask some of the leading experts in the field of AMR and One Health for their take on progress, leadership and challenges.

-What work have you been doing on AMR in the last few years?
+Hi Nikolai, what have you been doing on AMR in the last few years?

 What can we do to help bring down the amount of antibiotics used on farms?